 Environmental Management - the Council has attained an international standard for its approach to reducing the carbon footprint in its own services and for supporting work across the District.

-Leisure Facilities - the Council has attained a Green Flag Award for its urban parks acknowledging how well they are maintained and managed and for providing good facilities.
+Leisure Facilities - the Council has attained a Green Flag Award for one of its urban parks acknowledging how well it is maintained and managed and for providing good facilities.